SashankSubba/PolyHx2022/README.md

 ## Backend

-To run the Flask backend, you need to navigate to the Backend folder, start a venv and install the requirements:
+To run the Flask backend, you need to navigate to the Backend folder, start a virtualenv and install the requirements:

 ``pip install -r requirements.txt``